Souravgoswami/jmblr/README.md

          echo triangle | ruby jmblr.rb

-   Any invalid jumble word will not be ignored.
+   Any invalid jumble word will be ignored.

   4. For more help, run `ruby jmblr.rb -h`